rhjensen79/robert-jensen.dk/content/posts/2021-harbor-behind-traefik-with-letsencrypt-certificate/index.md

 ![Harbor](images/harbor_login.png)

 If you want to test your new installation, then look at the Harbor website.
 I found this section of value, when I was trubleshooting : [Link](https://goharbor.io/docs/1.10/working-with-projects/working-with-images/pulling-pushing-images/)

+If you want to know more, about how to setup Harbor as a proxy, to get around the Docker Hub rate limnits, then follow [this guide](https://goharbor.io/docs/2.1.0/administration/configure-proxy-cache/)

 Thanks for reading so far.
 I hope you found it usefull.